-For more information on FLOT, then feel free to visit the iShares website for this fund
+For more information on FLOT, visit the iShares website for this fund

-This float rate fund looks to provide a high level of current income by selecting a focused portfolio comprised primarily of income producing floating rate loans and floating rate debt securities (commonly referred to as bank loans, leveraged loans or floating rate loans), which consist of senior secured and unsecured floating rate loans, secured second lien floating rate loans, and other floating rate debt securities of domestic and foreign issuers.
-If you want to learn more about FLRT, then visit the fact sheet on the Advisor Shares website.
+This float rate ETF looks to provide a high level of current income by selecting a focused portfolio comprised primarily of income-producing floating rate loans and floating rate debt securities (commonly referred to as bank loans, leveraged loans or floating rate loans), which consist of senior secured and unsecured floating rate loans, secured second lien floating rate loans, and other floating rate debt securities of domestic and foreign issuers.
+If you want to learn more about FLRT, visit the fact sheet on the Advisor Shares website.

 This floating rate fund from Van Eck correlates with The Market Vectors®US Investment Grade Floating Rate Index (MVFLTR).
 The benchmark consists of U.S. dollar-denominated floating rate notes issued by corporate issuers and rated investment grade by at least one of the three rating services: Moody’s, S&P or Fitch.
 You can get the full details for FLTR on the Van Eck website.

 This fund from Eaton Vance looks to provide broad exposure to the floating-rate loan market by providing diversified exposure to the asset class.
 The fund provides exposure to the loan markets’ many sectors, credit tiers, and issuers.
 The low durations may help reduce interest-rate risk and lower portfolio volatility.
 To learn more, check out the EFR fact sheet on the Eaton Vance website.